 Today’s time-crunched PMs, like yourself, need a quick, easy and secure way to manage the growing influx of incoming deliveries.
 At the same time, today’s sophisticated renters demand and expect their apartments to offer tech savvy amenities that will make the online ordering and delivery process seamless.

-This may raise the question, “What are parcel lockers and how do they help with incoming deliveries?”
+This may raise the question, “What’s a parcel locker and how does it help with incoming deliveries?”
 In this guide, we will be explain the ins and out of parcel delivery lockers, defining what parcel delivery is, and highlighting how a delivery locker can help with your business.

 Parcel Pending is a leader in the global package management industry offering customizable indoor, outdoor and refrigerated electronic, self-service parcel delivery lockers for multifamily communities nationwide.
 We simplify and secure the delivery and retrieval of packages for multifamily communities.
 Examples of the types of deliveries we manage include: